 for the runner who is prone to injury and overpronation.
 The shoe features the Torsion System, which keeps arches supported and helps to counteract overpronation.
 The midsole's pro-moderator feature also increases the shoe's stability and help to keep runners on pace and on point throughout their run.

-The Adidas Supernova Sequence 3 are tough enough to withstand pounding on even off road terrain.
+The Adidas Supernova Sequence 3 is tough enough to withstand pounding on an even offroad terrain.
 They won't be a perfect fit for more technical trails, but light trails will be fine with the Supernova Sequence 3.
 The tough rubber outsole and the mid-sized lugs will help keep runners going day after day without experiencing excessive wear.
 The support and stability features will keep runners from feeling off balance and will keep them from overpronating, even in off-road conditions.
 The mesh upper will help to keep runner's feet cool

 as they warm up on tough runs.

 The shoes are priced at $100, which is reasonable for a shoe of this type.
 The Adidas Supernova Sequence 3 offers good support and stability and ample cushioning.
 It's a fairly comfortable shoe and is quite durable as well.
 It's definitely not going to win any fashion contests but the price is fair.